Mansivk/techteam/README.md

 Kevin Changes 1

 nitin new changes made

-Rohan changes here i go..
+Rohan changes here i go..want to learn javascript and github .... this a file i want to commit